Jayjay-lv/Encryption-Project/Matthew_standups.md

 Untill next class i will continue working on the encryption

 my blocker are the mapping problems i am having with the encrypt

+## 2019-05-03

+This class i worked on bug fixes for the code to encrypt the 2nd level of plaintext

+Untill next class i will continue with bug fixes and thinking of more ideas

+My blocker is figuing out how to de-encrypt the 2nd level